MicrochipTech/AzureDemo_WFI32E01/README.md

 This high-level architecture description summarizes the interactions between the WFI32-IoT Development Board and Azure.
 These are the major puzzle pieces that make up this enablement work of connecting WFI32-IoT Development Board to Azure through DPS using the most secure authentication:

-- [Trust&GO Platform](https://www.microchip.com/en-us/products/security/trust-platform/trust-and-go): Microchip-provided implementation for secure authentication.
+- [Trust&GO™ Platform](https://www.microchip.com/en-us/products/security/trust-platform/trust-and-go): Microchip-provided implementation for secure authentication.
 Each Trust&GO secure element comes with a pre-established locked configuration for thumbprint authentication and keys, streamlining the process of enabling network authentication using the [ATECC608B](https://www.microchip.com/en-us/product/ATECC608B) secure elements.

 - [Azure RTOS](https://azure.microsoft.com/en-us/services/rtos/): Microsoft-provided API designed to allow small, low-cost embedded IoT devices to communicate with Azure services, serving as translation logic between the application code and transport client